arctan95/MyDiary/README.md

 # MyDiary
-This is the first project made by me
+This is my first project